tuupola/base32/README.md

 ### Crockford's Base32

 When decoding, upper and lower case letters are accepted, and i and l will be treated as 1 and o will be treated as 0.
 When encoding, only upper case letters are used.
+Hyphens are ignored during decoding.

 ```php
 $crockford = new Base32([